-Enclosed you will find a copy of a Substandard and Blight Study as prepared for Gary Jacobsen by Marvin Planning Consultants.
-This study is for approximately 2.16 acres of property in central Grand Island north of Phoenix Avenue between Lincoln Avenue and Adams Street.
+Enclosed you will find a copy of a Substandard and Blight Study as prepared for Phil Ramsel by Marvin Planning Consultants.
+This study is for approximately 1.26 acres of property in central Grand Island north of Phoenix Avenue and west of Lincoln Avenue.
 The study as prepared and submitted indicates that this property could be considered substandard and blighted.
 The full study is attached for your review and consideration.

-Mr. Jacobsen has submitted this study for the review and consideration of the Grand Island City Council as permitted by Nebraska law.
-This is a micro-blight study for a small area that Mr. Jacobsen intends to redevelop if the area can be declared blighted and substandard.
+Mr. Ramsel has submitted this study for the review and consideration of the Grand Island City Council as permitted by Nebraska law.
+This is a micro-blight study for a small area that Mr. Ramsel intends to redevelop if the area can be declared blighted and substandard.
 This area was not included with the Area 8 designation as it was part of the County Industrial Tract and could not be annexed by the City.
 The Hall County Board of Supervisors has removed the County Industrial Area Designation from this property.
 The decision on whether to declare an area substandard and blighted is entirely within the jurisdiction of the City Council with a recommendation from the Planning Commission.